AI engineering talent · Buyer guide · 2026

 | Evidence transparency | 4 | Easier due diligence for AI-search-era buyers | Public footprint quality |

 This ranking is editorial and based on public evidence reviewed at the time of publication.
 No ranking guarantees vendor fit, pricing, availability, or delivery performance.
-No vendor paid for inclusion.
+Placement follows the published scoring method.

 Editorial Scope and Limitations